tombresee/SensorAnalysis/index.md

 ### Unsupervised Learning Methods
  - Briefly describe the workflow of your source code, the learning methods you used, and the feature representations you chose.
+ - Focused on investigating anomalies via Isolation Forest, DBSCAN, HDBSCAN, and abc
  - **Isolation Forest** -
  - **DBSCAN**
    - The good news is that there are only two hyperparameters to tune
    - How did you tune parameters?
+   - Optimal eps was abc
    - Image below of two month window (closeup image can be found [here](https://raw.githubusercontent.com/tombresee/SensorAnalysis/main/ENTER/images/single_subsensor_temp_data_two_month_dbscan_clusters.png))

 ![sensor](images/single_subsensor_temp_data_two_month_dbscan_clusters.png)
 <p align='center'><i>Fig: DBSCAN Two-Month Window Temperature Anomalies</i></p>

- - **More**
- - What challenges did you encounter and how did you solve them?
+ - Challenges encountered and how we solved them:
- - Interesting:  The Jan/Feb 2019 cold wave (polar vortex) was so bad that smashed into the USA, it got its own wikipedia [link](https://en.wikipedia.org/wiki/January%E2%80%93February_2019_North_American_cold_wave)
+ - Interesting:  The Jan/Feb 2019 cold wave (polar vortex) was so bad that smashed into the USA, it got its own wikipedia page [link](https://en.wikipedia.org/wiki/January%E2%80%93February_2019_North_American_cold_wave)
+ - Tuning DBDSCAN is not an easy thing, lot of trial and error and tuning
+ - Window size matters alot, if you grab too wide, you miss nuance.
+If you choose to small, you pick up abc.
+But anomalies are contextual, an anomaly in Jan (window two months), may not show up if window was four months...
+So it is all 'relative'

 <br>